ccmbioinfo/ccm_benchmate/docs/contributing.md

 features please feel free to reach out and we can discuss if we can have a simpler architecture.

 If you like using type hints please do so, but do not feel obligated to use them.
 If you do use them please make sure that the types are correct and that they are used consistently throughout the codebase.
-Whenever applicaple at least describe what types are expected for the inputs and outputs of the functions within the docstring.
+Whenever applicable at least describe what types are expected for the inputs and outputs of the functions within the docstring.